 Whether you eat meat or go with a vegan or vegetarian diet, there are plenty of ways to get lots of protein and nutrients every day.
 As long as the source is high-quality, you should be able to eat healthily and sustainably.

 Bio: Kim Perez is a Certified Nutritional Therapy Practitioner who practices an integrative approach to nutrition and wellness.
-She works as a nutritionist for Kettlebell Kitchen, a healthy meal delivery service.
 She is passionate about the health-promoting benefits of an individualized, whole foods-based diet.
-Kim specializes in women’s health, hormones, digestion, and stress.
-For more nutrition and wellness advice from Kim, check out Kettlebell Kitchen’s blog, The Leaderboard.
+Kim specializes in women’s health, hormones, digestion and stress.